 Year 7 to 10 have 2 formal ranking weeks each academic year when ranking exams take place for most subjects and the dates of these are published in the Secondary Academy Assessment Cycle calendar.
 Year 11 have a set of formal mock exams in December and a second set in March.
-These are supplemented by bi-weekly exams in English, Mathematics and Science, and other practice exams where needed to complement the public exam schedule.
+These are supplemented by bi-weekly exams in English and Mathematics and other practice exams where needed to complement the public exam schedule.

 As a result of subject assessments pupils are ranked for each subject and these rankings are combined to produce an overall rank.
-Pupils are placed into east or west sections of the cohort according to their rank (where appropriate) and individual subject areas are set using the subject ranking data.
-In some subjects, pupils in the two cohorts are taught separately and are therefore set separately.
+Pupils are placed in tutor groups according to their rank and individual subject areas are set using the subject ranking data.

-Week Activity Required action 4 weeks before Ranking assessment designed Class teachers, postholders and HODs finalise ranking assessment components and compile ranking exam and revision materials.
-Details are sent to exam officer.
-3 weeks before Exam submission Pupils prepared for exams SLT line manager checks the ranking assessment for: level of challenge; layout and presentation; length; coverage.
-QA document completed by SLT line manager and sent to exam officer.
-HOD sends exam as PDF to exam officer.
-Assembly regarding ranking exams takes place, pupils are given a hard copy of the revision booklet, a copy is placed on the website and a copy is emailed to parents.
-2 weeks before Exams printed Hard copies of exams sampled to check correct printing.
-Ranking week Pupils sit exams HOD distributes exams and mark scheme for marking by class teachers.
-Registers shared with HODs so that class teachers can check that all pupils have sat exams and arrange catch-ups if needed.
-1 week after Exams marked Class teachers mark exams.
-2 weeks after Assessment data submitted Moderation of exams takes place in department meetings.
-Class teachers enter effort and homework grades on SIMS.
-Raw scores and grades submitted to Data Manager by HOD.
-Overall ranks are returned to HOD if not already done in the department for checking in conjunction with SLT line manager.
-3 weeks after Assessment data summarised and analysed Data manager provides data summary (see the table below for full details) to SLT, DOL and HODs and saves in shared area (T:\Data and Assessment\Ranking Data).
-Pupil reports are prepared and checked.
-Data manager uploads data to SISRA.
-Class teachers ensure that front page of exams is completed in full with raw score, grade, target grade and rank, and write formative www and ebi comments.
-Ranking assembly takes place.
+Week Activity Required Action 4 weeks Ranking Class teacher and HOD finalise ranking assessment components and before assessment compile ranking exam and revision materials designed 3 weeks Exam submission SLT line manager checks the ranking assessment for: level of challenge; before Pupils prepared layout and presentation; length; coverage for exams QA document completed by SLT line manager and sent to exam officer HOD sends exam as PDF to exam officer Assembly regarding ranking exams takes place, pupils are given a hard copy of the revision booklet and a copy is placed on the website and emailed to parents 2 weeks before Exams printed Hard copies of exams sampled to check correct printing Ranking Pupils sit exams • HOD distributes exams and mark scheme for marking by class teachers week 1 week after Exams marked Class teachers mark exams 2 weeks Assessment data Moderation of exams takes place in department meetings after submitted Class teachers enter effort and homework grades on SIMS Raw scores are submitted to Data Manager by HOD Overall ranks and grades are returned to HOD for checking in conjunction with SLT line manager 3 weeks Assessment data Data manager provides data summary (see table 1 below for full after summarised and details) to SLT and DOL and saves in shared area ( T:\Data and analysed Assessment\Ranking Data Pupil reports are prepared and checked Data manager uploads data to Sisra Class teachers ensure front page of exams is completed in full with raw score, grade, target and rank and write www and ebi comments Year 7 ranking assembly takes place Year 7 parents evening takes place and SLT and DOL meet with key pupil parents before meeting subject teachers 4 weeks Tutor groups and New timetables are distributed by DOL at Monday morning registration after set changes take Class teachers go through exam papers with pupils and pupils set place targets for improvements and complete exercise book trackers DOL attends SLT meeting to present MINT analysis